Houseboat: Kashmir houseboats

 Unlike their counterparts in Kerala, the houseboats in Srinagar in Jammu and Kashmir — the northernmost state of India — are usually stationary, generally moored at the edges of Dal Lake and Nageen Lake.
-Some houseboats there were built in the early 1900s and are still being rented out to tourists.
+Some houseboats there were built in the early 1900s and are currently rented out to tourists.
 These houseboats are made of wood and usually have intricately carved wood paneling.
 They are of different sizes, some having up to three bedrooms apart from a living room and kitchen.